-If you don’t follow the eligibility rules around Dependent Care FSAs, you will forfeit any money you’ve contributed and then have to pay income taxes on those contributions.
+If you don’t follow the eligibility rules around Dependent Care FSAs, you will lose the money you contribute.
+Additionally, you’ll owe income taxes on those contributions.

 Contributing to a Dependent Care FSA

-If you wish to contribute to a Dependent Care FSA you must choose to do so during open enrollment.
-At that time, you’ll choose the amount you want to save during the year and your employer will take the appropriate amount out of each paycheck and deposit it into your account.
-Your employer may choose to contribute to your account but they are not required to do so.
+At that time, you’ll choose the amount you want to save during the year.
+Then your employer will take the appropriate amount out of each paycheck and deposit it into your account.
+Your employer may choose to contribute to your account, but they are not required to do so.